 Attend all your classes regularly.
 We do not have a system of permitted "cuts."

 Students are expected to attend the first meeting of class, or have permission from the instructor or chair of the department to be absent.
 Those who do not attend the first one or two days of class may be required to drop the course if there are others who wish to add the course.
-If required to drop the course, it is the student's responsibility to officially drop the course through the Registration & Records Office or on the web.
+If required to drop the course, it is the student's responsibility to officially drop the course through the Office of the Registrar or on the web.